datatogether/roadmap/README.md

 When we say _service_, we actually mean a _microservice server running in concert with other services_.
 All of the services that we define end up being run as a cluster of networked containers.
 Each of our services have a few common characteristics:

 ### `server.go` defines `main()`
-The best place to start reading about any service is to open it's `server.go` file, all go programs (that aren't packages) define `func main()` as their starting point, and for us that's always defined in `server.go`.
+The best place to start reading about any service is to open its `server.go` file.
+All go programs (that aren't packages) define `func main()` as their starting point, and for us that's always defined in `server.go`.
 Often you'll see a function called `NewServerRoutes` that defines any and all outward-facing http endpoints.
 These endpoints define what the service can do, and working backward from there is a great way to understand a service.

 ### `config.go` determines config via ENV variables, using the `config` package
 All services support at least some degree of configuration via a `config` struct defined in a file called `config.go`.
 Services use the config package to extract the values of this configuration from environment variables, mapping `config.FieldName` in the service to an all-caps-snake-case `FIELD_NAME` environment variable.
 More info can be found in the [config package](https://github.com/datatogether/config).